danadaldos/coding-challenge/README.md

 The coding challenge revolves around building a task list.
 Tasks belong to groups and can have dependencies on one another (i.e. if task X depends on task Y, task X cannot be completed until task Y is completed).
-The challenge includes 2 components:
+The challenge includes 3 components:

 * Build React-based UI
-* Design database schema
+* Design database schemas to store todo's using Ecto
+* Implement GraphQL resolver logic in elixir

 ### Build React-based UI